PowerBox and L2 Steel Lintel Load Calculator

 This is a free program and designed to assist Powers Steel customers only.
+This program will calculate steel lintel design calculations for Powers Steel L2 and Box lintels.
 We require that you sign up for our mailing list below so we can keep our users posted with future updates and changes.
 This calculator is set to run for a maximum of 12 months.
 By staying on our list, you will receive notifications and links to download updated calculators.
 We respect the privacy of our customers and will never divulge our lists to any outside sources.

 This steel lintel calculator is based on proprietary calculations, and will only yield results relevant to the Powers Steel products listed below.

 How to get the Powers Steel Lintel Calculator

 - Enter your email address in the form below.